Rock Creek Naborigama

 Climbing Train Kiln

 North Carolina’s internationally renowned potter, Judith Duff has made a wonderful CAD program of her kiln based on John Neely’s design.
 It is from this design that I had made a few unique adaptations: a dramatic increase in size, three Hikidashi ports (means: “to open and pull out), a step in elevation in the large ware chamber (making this a Climbing Train Kiln), the addition of five brick arches, and the unusual hoistable insulated steel center arch, allowing for an aging potter to stand while loading and unloading.
-Our newly added Climbing Train Kiln’s construction was completed in Early June 2017.
+Our newest addition, our Climbing Train Kiln’s construction was completed in Early June 2017.

 Click to view a small sample of the Train Kiln results as they were coming out.